remingtonrimo/DSCAM-project/archive/README.txt

 Here are the old files for the initial submission of my manuscript for the dscam project.
-Some of the files here are no longer included with the main files as they were removed from the project.
-Other files included in main were edited from their original files here.